 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the Senior Leadership Team and/or take advice from Local Authority Children's Social Care.
-Referrals should be made by completing a Multi-Agency Referral Form (or MARF) and returning it to MASH Referrals@dudley.gov.uk or contact 0300 555 0050.
+Referrals should be made by completing Request for Advice and Support Children's Services Portal site or contact 0300 555 0050.

-To refer into Dudley Exploitation hub (DEx): CS.Hub@dudley.gov.uk also complete a MARF.
+To refer into Dudley Exploitation hub (DEx): CS.Hub@dudley.gov.uk also complete a Request for Support and Advice Form to be submitted via the portal.